HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 You can easily get 40 tomato halves on a single cooking grate.
 To increase capacity, place additional racks over the top and bottom cooking grates.

-In Picture 3, tomatoes are arranged on the top grate.
-If I had wanted, I could have placed a 14" pizza screen over the top grate, using the same method as on the bottom.
+In this photo, tomatoes are arranged on the top grate.
+If I had wanted, I could have placed a 14″ pizza screen over the top grate, using the same method as on the bottom.

 Drying Guidelines